richardghirst/PiBits/README.md

 This can be useful for common anode LEDs or other devices that expect an active-low signal.

+To view help or version information, use:

+    --help

+    --version

 ## Warnings and other caveats

 **All the pins will be configured as outputs.
 Do not plug something on an input or you might destroy it!**